-- 1) The Movant alleged that the Defendant committed an Intentional Program Violation (IPV) of SNAP benefits, and requested that a SNAP penalty of twelve (12) months be imposed against her. - 2) The Defendant was notified of the hearing by scheduling order sent on March 10, 2016.
+- 1) The Movant alleged that the Defendant committed an Intentional Program Violation (IPV) of SNAP benefits, and requested that a SNAP penalty of twelve (12) months be imposed against her. - 2) The Defendant was notified of the hearing by scheduling order sent on March 15, 2016.
 The Defendant failed to appear for the hearing or provide good cause for her failure to do so.
-In accordance to 7 CFR §273.16(e)(4) and West Virginia Department of Health and Human Resources' Common Chapters Manual, §740.20, the hearing was held without the Defendant in attendance. - 3) The USDA-FNS division investigated Sector, West Virginia, (Sector) for possible trafficking of SNAP benefits.
-It determined that Sector was a door-to-door meat and seafood delivery service that also has a small 200-square-foot storefront in Sector West Virginia.
+In accordance to 7 CFR §273.16(e)(4) and West Virginia Department of Health and Human Resources' Common Chapters Manual, §740.20, the hearing was held without the Defendant in attendance. - 3) The USDA-FNS division investigated Sector, West Virginia, (Construction) for possible trafficking of SNAP benefits.
+It determined that was a door-to-door meat and seafood delivery service that also has a small 200-square-foot storefront in Sector West Virginia.
 The storefront did not have any storage space to keep an inventory of frozen meats and seafood, and items were purchased on-line or made by calling for a delivery.
-(Exhibit D-2) - 4) In February 2015, the USDA-FNS division permanently disqualified EXAMP as a SNAP retailer for trafficking SNAP benefits.
+(Exhibit D-2) - 4) In April 2015, the USDA-FNS division permanently disqualified as a SNAP retailer for trafficking SNAP benefits.
 In its analysis of EBT transactions, the USDA-FNS division found that the EBT transactions established clear and repetitive patterns of unusual, irregular, and inexplicable activity for their type of retail business.
-(Exhibit D-2) - 5) The Defendant's Electronic Benefits Transfer (EBT) account was identified by the USDA-FNS division investigation as having a questionable transaction because it was excessively large for the type and size of Equation, and was therefore flagged as possible SNAP trafficking activity, which IFM was requested to investigate.
+(Exhibit D-2) - 5) The Defendant's Electronic Benefits Transfer (EBT) account was identified by the USDA-FNS division investigation as having several questionable transactions because they were excessively large for the type and size of type and size of ty as possible SNAP trafficking activity, which IFM was requested to investigate.
 (Exhibit D-2)

-- 6) During the course of IFM's investigation of the Defendant, three separate individuals provided signed, sworn and witnessed statements to the IFM investigators in October 2015.
-(Exhibits D-4, D-5 and D-6) - 7) (Mr. a customer of barrow, provided a signed, sworn and witnessed statement that the Defendant was an employee of barrow and drove one of the delivery trucks.
-Mr. barrow attested to the fact that Defendant allowed sales of barrow merchandise with both a payment prior to receiving the goods and/or allowing receipt of the merchandise with a future debit of the EBT card.
-(Exhibit D-6) - 8) (Ms. wife of provide the IFM investigators a separate signed, sworn and witnessed statement, also reported purchasing merchandise from the Defendant on credit with the EBT card.
-(Exhibit D-5) - 9) (Ms. provided a signed, sworn and witnessed statement that the Defendant who worked for would allow purchases of merchandise for later payment with her EBT card.
-(Exhibit D-4) - 10) Upon investigation of the Defendant's EBT transaction history from January 23, 2013 to February 25, 2015, the Movant determined there were several large transactions with which were indications of trafficking of SNAP benefits.
-(Exhibit D-3) - 11) The Defendant has been a recipient of SNAP benefits on and off since 2010 and signed the Rights and Responsibilities form acknowledging that she understood that EBT SNAP benefits could not be used for purchase of food on credit.
-(Exhibit D-8)
+- 6) During the course of IFM's investigation, the Defendant was interviewed and provided a signed, sworn and witnessed statement to the IFM investigators on October 5, 2015 and reported purchasing merchandise from the Defendant on credit with the EBT card.
+(Exhibit D-5) - 7) (Mr. When the Defendant's husband also gave a signed, sworn and witnessed statement that the Defendant purchased with a merchandise with both a payment prior to receiving the goods and/or with by receiving the merchandise with a future debit of the EBT card.
+(Exhibit D-4) - 8) (Ms. (Ms.), the Defendant's daughter, provided a signed, sworn and witnessed statement that the Defendant received merchandise from prior to payment with her EBT card, with a later debit to the Defendant's EBT card.
+(Exhibit D-6) - 9) The Defendant's EBT transaction history from March 2, 2013 to February 7, 2014, showed several large transactions with the control (Exhibit D-3). - 10) The Defendant has been a recipient of SNAP benefits on and off since 1999 and signed the Rights and Responsibilities form acknowledging that she understood that EBT SNAP benefits could not be used for purchase of food on credit.
+(Exhibit D-7)